 Understanding an Organization’s Shadow Network

-The real sources of influence & institutional knowledge may not fit snugly into a hierarchical org chart.
-Social network mapping is an instrumental tool in the identification and acquisition of high performing human capital.
-Often behind the hierarchy of a corporation’s formal and public hierarchy lies an internal shadow network of dominant employees that know how to get things done.
-It is not always apparent to senior management who these individuals are, however knowing is critical to managing corporate risk with respect to human capital decisions.
+Social network mapping is an instrumental tool for cataloguing and acquiring high performing human capital.
+The real sources of influence and institutional knowledge do not always fit snugly into a hierarchical organizational chart.
+Often behind the public hierarchy of a corporation lies an internal shadow network of dominant employees that are critical to getting things done.
+It is not always apparent to senior management who these individuals are, however knowing is significant to managing corporate risk with respect to human capital decisions.

 “The real source of influence & institutional knowledge”